Jayawd456/Solution-Challenge-2025-Vritra-/README.md

 # Solution-Challenge-2025-Vritra-
+<h1>Problem Statement:Lack of Access to Healthcare in Underserved Communities</h1>
+<p>Access to healthcare is a fundamental human right, yet many underserved communities face significant barriers in obtaining essential medical services.
+Our project aims to bridge this gap by providing innovative, scalable, and sustainable solutions to improve healthcare access, aligning with <b>UN SDG 3: Good Health and Well-being.</b></p>

 <h1>ABOUT US</h1>

 <p>We are a dedicated team committed to transforming healthcare in underserved areas by providing innovative solutions and resources to improve patient care and wellness.
 Our focus is on leveraging technology to enhance healthcare accessibility and efficiency in communities that need it most.
 We strive to bridge the gap between medical advancements and their real-world implementation, ensuring equitable healthcare for all, particularly those in underrepresented and underserved regions.</p>